feathersjs/docs/guides/basics/hooks.md

 });
 ```

 Now we have a re-usable hook that can set the timestamp on any property.
-Hook functions run in the order they are registered and will only continue to the next once the current hook function completes.
-If a hook function throws an error, all remaining hooks (and possibly the service call) will be skipped and the error will be returned.

 ## Hook context